DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/intro/glossary.md

 ### IAM

 IAM (Identity and Access Management) is the abbreviation for the access control module.
-The administrator of this module is called the IAM Admin, who has the highest authority of this module.
-Users (groups) assigned to the IAM Admin will have all and the highest permissions for Access Control.
+The administrator of this module is called the IAM Owner, who has the highest authority of this module.
+Users (groups) assigned to the IAM Owner will have all and the highest permissions for Access Control.

 For more details, see [What is IAM](../user-guide/access-control/iam.md).